miryamelliye/schemaFlex/README.md

 **Note**: Due to time constraints, the project was implemented with a focus on dynamic schema management.
 As a result, JWT authentication was not included in this implementation, despite being used in my previous projects.
 The primary emphasis was on the dynamic aspects of the system.

-This project is a backend system designed to allow users to dynamically manage data schemas, perform CRUD operations, and handle large data imports efficiently.
-The system provides secure, flexible APIs for schema management, data operations, and user notifications, ensuring scalability and robustness.

 ## Features